BinglinW/GRASR-SUMO/README.md

-# Code and Data will be publicly available on GitHub after the paper is published
+paper will be soon published